yashtazor/Dyte-Assignment/README.md

 ## Database & Schema Used

+The following database and schema were used

 * MongoDB (Local Instance)
 * The Collections store only the **ID** and the **URL**.

 ## How to run?

+Follow these steps to run or test this project

 * Install all the above libraries.
 Use **``npm install --save LIBRARY_NAME``** command.
 * Create a local MongoDB instance with a collection called **Test**.